rrabinovitch/viewing_party/README.md

 ### About this Project

-Viewing party is an application in which users can explore movie options and create a viewing party event for the user and friend's.
+Viewing party is an application in which users can explore movie options and create a viewing party event for the user and their friends.

 ## Local Setup